guzart/gulp-ng-constant/README.md

 Overrides: `json.deps`
 _optional_

 An array that specifies the default dependencies a module should have.
+When your module should not have any modules, so you can append the constants to an already existing one, you can set deps to false.
 This property will override any `deps` property defined in the input `json` file.

 #### options.wrap